Bb Collaborate is a synchronous communications tool that can facilitate communication and collaboration between staff and students.

-Blackboard Collaborate is an externally hosted platform for on-line learning and collaboration.
-When you use Blackboard Collaborate your information, including any personal information you provide, will be disclosed to Blackboard Collaborate to be stored in its datacentres around the world.
+Bb Collaborate is an externally hosted platform for on-line learning and collaboration.
+When you use Bb Collaborate your information, including any personal information you provide, will be disclosed to Bb Collaborate to be stored in its datacentres around the world.
 This will include your image, voice, or identifying information in readable format (Personal Information).

-When you upload information to Blackboard Collaborate you are consenting to any Personal Information you include being disclosed to Blackboard Collaborate.
+When you upload information to Bb Collaborate you are consenting to any Personal Information you include being disclosed to Bb Collaborate.